RetroDECK/ES-DE/THEMES-DEV.md

     - Valid values are `contain`, `fill` or `cover`
     - Default is `contain`
 * `imageInterpolation` - type: STRING
-    - Interpolation method to use when scaling images.
+    - Interpolation method to use when scaling up images.
 Nearest neighbor (`nearest`) preserves sharp pixels and linear filtering (`linear`) makes the image smoother.
 The effect of this property is primarily visible for raster graphic images, but it has a limited effect also when using scalable vector graphics (SVG) images as these are rasterized at a set resolution and then scaled using the GPU.
     - Valid values are `nearest` or `linear`
     - Default is `linear`
 * `imageCornerRadius` - type: FLOAT